 Mistakes to Avoid

 When discussing the division of marital property, one of the biggest mistakes someone can make is to insist on being the one to ‘keep the house.’
 Spouses need to consider the long-term game instead of making a decision out of animosity.

 Taking the house, for example; the home is an asset and requires upkeep that may or may not be viable for one parent to undertake.
 Also, when the time comes to sell the home, the spouse who wanted full ownership may end up getting less than they would have, had the asset been properly assessed as a division choice during the divorce proceedings.

 Marx, Altman & Johnson Helps with the Division of Marital Property

 If you are having trouble dividing marital property in your contested or uncontested divorce, reach out to Marx, Altman & Johnson.
 We are a divorce attorney team that practices family law, and we will be able to help you hash out what rightfully belongs to each member of the process.
-Call us today with your questions on Texas divorce law, and let us help you get your divorce granted with the confidence that you are working with a team that is Dallas-Fort Worth’s leading value firm.
+Get in touch with us today with your questions on Texas divorce law, and let us help you get your divorce granted with the confidence that you are working with a team that is Dallas-Fort Worth’s leading value family law firm.